vaadin/npm-addon-template/README.md

-# Add-on starter for a Lit based web component integration
+# Add-on starter for a web component integration from NPM

 This is an example project for creating a Java wrapper for an existing Lit component that is available in npm.
 The example code integrates `@axa-ch/input-text`.